ModelHunter.AI

 API Pricing

-Nano Banana 2 is also attractive from a pricing standpoint, especially for users who want predictable image costs across different quality tiers.
+Nano Banana 2 is also attractive from a pricing standpoint, especially for users who want predictable image costs across quality tiers.
 On ModelHunter, the model is priced by output resolution on a per-image basis:

 Model1K2K4K